 Lancaster County weather includes four distinct seasons, highlighting the changeable beauty of the Pennsylvania countryside.
 Winters are cold, with plenty of snow and temperatures in the 30s.
 Temperatures start to rise in the spring, falling anywhere from the 40s to the 70s, and with the rising temperatures come blooming flower trees and lush green fields.
 Summers in Lancaster lean toward hot and humid, with highs in the 80s in August.
 Local farms shine in the summertime, with fields of corn, tobacco, and wheat turning the countryside into a patchwork quilt.
 Fall is dry and chilly, especially at night.
 The leaves change around mid-October for fantastic foliage displays.
 Lancaster County is gorgeous in any season.

-If you would like to learn more about living in Lancaster County, PA, reach out to the Jeremy Ganse Home Selling Team.
+If you would like to learn more about homes for sale in Lancaster County PA, reach out to the Jeremy Ganse Home Selling Team.
 Our real estate agents are ready to help you explore the area and find the right home for you.